thehyve/transmart-core/README.md

 Do not forget to update your Solr index, if your setup requires it to be triggered manually.

+### For MacOSX
+The loading scripts use the -e option from the  function readlink.
+This is a function that is not in the readlink that is installed on Mac OSX, to bypass this problem you are required to install greadlink (stands for GNU readlink).
+After installing greadlink edit ~/transmart-data/samples/postgres/process_params.inc and on change readlink to greadlink (line 20).
+Save the changes and the upload should work.

 ### Starting Solr

 To start a Solr instance with one core for Faceted Search and another for the